Recognition memory: Use of mental chronometry

 When response time is recorded (in milliseconds or seconds), a faster speed is thought to reflect a simpler process, whereas slower times reflect more complex physiological processes.

 Hermann von Helmholtz was the first psychologist to inquire whether the velocity of a nerve impulse could be a speed that is measurable.
 He devised an experimental set-up for measuring psychological processes with a very precise and critical time-scale.
 The birth of mental chronometry is attributed to an experiment by Helmholtz's colleague, Franciscus Donders.
 In the experiment, he attached electrodes to both feet of the subject.
 He then administered a mild shock to either the left or right foot, and told the subject to move the hand on the same side—which turned the stimulus (the shock) off.
 In a different condition, the subject was not told which foot the stimulus would act on.
 The time difference between these conditions was measured as one-fifteenth of a second.
 This was a significant finding in early experimental psychology, because researchers previously thought that psychological processes were too fast to measure.

 Dual process models

 An early model of dual process theories was suggested by Atkinson and Juola's (1973) model.
 In this theory, the familiarity process would be the first activated as a fast search for recognition.
 If that is unsuccessful in retrieving the memory trace, then there is a more forced search into the long-term memory store.

 The "horse-race" model is a more recent view of dual process theories.
 This view suggests that the two processes of familiarity and recollection occur simultaneously, but that familiarity, being the faster process, completes the search before recollection.
-This view holds true the idea that familiarity is an unconscious process whereas recollection is more conscious, thoughtful.
+This view holds true the idea that familiarity is an unconscious process, whereas recollection is more conscious and thoughtful.